davidhodge931/ggblanket/README.md

 With this in mind, the {ggblanket} package:

-1.  uses quick functions that wrap around a single geom
+1.  uses `gg_*` functions that each wrap a `ggplot2::ggplot()` call with a single `ggplot2::geom_*` function
 2.  merges col and fill aesthetics into a single col aesthetic
 3.  provides colour customisation via pal and alpha arguments
 4.  treats faceting as an aesthetic
-5.  provides prefixed arguments for scale, title and legend adjustment
+5.  provides prefixed arguments for scale and title adjustment
-6. For numeric or dates, changes default limits to the min/max of x and y breaks with zero expanding
+6.  for numeric or dates, defaults limits to the min/max of x and y breaks and zero expanding
 7.  arranges horizontal geom y and col labels etc to be in correct order
-8.  changes default colours, alphas, widths, themes, and numeric label format
+8.  outputs a {ggplot2} object, so extra `ggplot2::geom_*` layers can be added
 9.  provides access to all of the relevant geom arg’s through the dots argument
 10. supports ggplotly use.